6. Continuous probability distributions#

 This open-access textbook is, and will remain, freely available for everyone’s enjoyment (also in PDF; a paper copy can also be ordered).
 It is a non-profit project.
 Although available online, it is a whole course, and should be read from the beginning to the end.
 Refer to the Preface for general introductory remarks.
 Any bug/typo reports/fixes are appreciated.
 Make sure to check out Deep R Programming [34] too.

-As stated at the beginning, we do not intend this to be a course in probability theory and mathematical statistics.
-Rather, it precedes and motivates them (e.g., [21, 38, 40, 79]).
-Therefore, our definitions are out of necessity simplified so that they are digestible.
-For the purpose of our illustrations, we will consider the following characterisation.
+We do not intend ours to be a course in probability theory and mathematical statistics.
+Rather, a one that precedes and motivates them (e.g., [23, 40, 42, 81]).
+Therefore, our definitions must be simplified so that they are digestible.
+We will thus consider the following characterisation.

 Important

-Some distributions appear more frequently than others and appear to fit empirical data or parts thereof particularly well; compare [27].
+Some distributions arise more frequently than others and appear to fit empirical data or their parts particularly well [29].
 In this chapter, we review a few noteworthy probability distributions: the normal, log-normal, Pareto, and uniform families (we will also mention the chi-squared, Kolmogorov, and exponential ones in this course).

 \[ f(x) = \frac{1}{\sqrt{2\pi \sigma^2}} \exp\left( -\frac{(x-\mu)^2}{2\sigma^2} \right). \]